Welcome

 Every character on Avalore has 20 HP.
 Their HP represents how long stamina, strength and sheer luck can carry them through danger.
 When a character's HP reaches 0, they become Critical — they are bleeding out, teetering on the edge; a moment away from being struck by a decisive, killing blow.

-If your character escapes the source of danger (e.g. fleeing, hiding somewhere safe, clearing the enemies), they are stabilized to 1 HP.
+If a character in Critical escapes the source of danger (e.g. fleeing, hiding somewhere safe, clearing the enemies), they stabilize with 1 HP.

 Death need not be the end: your character can revive via The Storyteller.